 Schaefer’s death also helped push legislative change in Saskatchewan that allows for the use of blue and amber lights on tow trucks, as well as fines for motorists driving faster than 60 km/h when passing emergency vehicles and first responders on the highway.

 CAA Saskatchewan annually recognizes the second Tuesday in May as CAA Slow Down Move Over Day to bring attention to this important safety issue.
+But at CAA, every day should be slow down move over day to help keep everyone sale on our busy roads and highways.

 How to practice "Slow Down Move Over"